rogersole/dropwizard_websocket_atmosphere/README.md

 ## IMPROVEMENTS TO BE DONE
 - Cache on authentication (less access to DB)
 - Cache on endpoints results (for repeated input, same result)
 - Improve authentication method.
-Currently using Basic authentication (for velocity sake)
+Currently using Basic authentication.

 ## CONSIDREATIONS
 - GitHub API v3 has a Rate Limit returned in the Response.
 A possible improvement is to consider that Rate Limit to not be exceeded and managed accordingly. [https://developer.github.com/v3/rate_limit/](https://developer.github.com/v3/rate_limit/)